hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

 | [eth_submitWork](https://eth.wiki/json-rpc/API#eth_submitwork)                                                  | Submits a Proof of Work (Ethash) solution.                                                            | N/A                           | Mirror node is not an EVM bearing client
 | [eth_syncing](https://eth.wiki/json-rpc/API#eth_syncing)                                                        | Returns an object with data about the synchronization status, or false if not synchronizing.          | N/A                           | Mirror node is not an EVM bearing client
 | [eth_uninstallFilter](https://eth.wiki/json-rpc/API#eth_uninstallfilter)                                        | Uninstalls a filter with the specified ID.                                                            | N/A                           | Mirror node REST APIs should be stateless and will not support persisting filters.
 Instead, desired filter should be applied to getLogs

+> _Note:_ Methods may become applicable over time should the Mirror Node become connected to a gossip based network or
+> should the REST APIs move from a stateless to stateful design for items such as search

 #### RPC Methods